LappleApple/awesome-leading-and-managing/Transitioning to Management.md

 - [The Most Important, Yet Overlooked Management Skill](https://getlighthouse.com/blog/management-skill) - by Lighthouse.
 Takeaway: Curiosity is the most important trait of a leader.
 Ask questions.

 - [Manager Tools Podcast](https://www.manager-tools.com/all-podcasts?field_content_domain_tid=4) - by Manager Tools.
 Takeaway: Informative podcasts that focus on key opportunities that a manager can leverage to step up their game.

+- [Managing More Experienced People](https://medium.com/the-year-of-the-looking-glass/managing-more-experienced-people-9893f9903649) - by Julie Zhuo.
+Takeaway: "For me, despite knowing I’m not as strong of a designer as my senior reports, I understood how to approach design at Facebook and could support my team members in setting ambitious goals and working effectively with their partners."

 - [New Leader's 100-Day Action Plan & First 90 Days](https://docs.google.com/document/d/1w0JPuwaJSmDbrpv9n4FSXmHXS6XuKM-lcvQ-mIKo89A/edit) - by Joe Goldberg (summary).
 Highly detailed document with TOC.
 Covers topics ranging from due diligence (before you accept a job) to choosing the right approach for the culture and context.